 In the regression models, it’s not appropriate to interpret the effects of individual variables as “direct effects” when the interaction term is in the model.
 In these cases, those relationships represent the simple effect of the one variable at the value of zero of the other variable (usually the mean if the variables are all mean centered).

 Thank you for this comment.
-Though it is not appropriate to interpret the effects of individual variables as “direct effects” when the interaction term is in the model, in this case all the variables were centered thereby it might be possible to interpret the effects as "direct or main effects".
-A main effect, when all the variables were centered, is simply the effect of one variable at the mean of the others.
-Since the variables are mean-centered then this is precisely what the individual effects represent.
-I revised the descriptions and the Tables presenting the effects of the moderation model predicting intensity of emotions, so that the interpretation of the effects of individual variables is now clearer.
+Though it is not appropriate to interpret the effects of individual variables as “direct effects” when the interaction term is in the model, in this case all of the variables were centered.
+It might therefore be possible to interpret the effects as “direct” or “main” effects.
+Once all the variables are centered, the effect of one variable at the mean of the others is known as “the main effect.”
+Since the variables are mean-centered, this is precisely what the individual effects represent.
+I revised the descriptions and the tables depicting the effects of the moderation model predicting intensity of emotions, with the aim of achieving a clearer interpretation concerning the effects of individual variables.
 This can be seen in the results of Study 2 (pp. 56-64) and Study 3 (pp .68-80).

 I am concerned about whether the regression analyses were conducted and interpreted properly.
 Either way, more detail in general is needed about how the regression models were run.
 Were all variables entered at the same time or in steps?
 Were the interactions followed up at one SD above and below the mean?
 If so, then this should be stated explicitly.
 Similarly, were the variables centered?
 Without know this information, it makes it nearly impossible to effectively interpret the regression results. ....Again, I may be interpreting this all wrong as it is difficult to know what was done without more detail.

-Following the comment, I rewrote the Method chapter in Study 2 and Study 3 and added a Statistical Analysis for each study.
-I detailed how the regression models were run.
-I clarified that "Multiple regression analyses were conducted on the data, using moderation model (the Hayes PROCESS model 1) all variable were centered, and entered at the first step.
-In order to interpret the interactions, simple slope analysis was conducted." (pp. 46).
-Additionally I added figures of Hayes model 1 and model 8 to visualize my theoretical model (pp. 47) and the results.
-Additionally, as clarified in comment #5, the interaction was not followed up at -/+ 1 SD, because the moderator was categorical presenting the categorical division of the participants to either right (1) or left (3).
+In line with the feedback I received, I rewrote the Methods section for Study 2 and Study 3 and added a section on statistical analysis for each study.
+I subsequently detailed the way in which the regression models were run.
+I clarified that “multiple regression analyses were conducted on the data, using a moderation model (the Hayes PROCESS model 1).
+All variables were centered and entered at the first step.
+In order to interpret the interactions, simple slope analysis was conducted” (p.
+46).
+Additionally, I added figures of Hayes’ Model 1 and Model 8 to help present my theoretical model visually (p.
+47) as well as the results.
+Additionally, as clarified in comment #5, the interaction was not followed up at -/+ 1 SD, because the moderator was categorical in presenting the unmistakable division of both the right (1) and left (3) participants.

 .